defencedigital/moduk-service-manual/src/accessibility-statement/index.md

 ## Preparation of this accessibility statement

-This statement was prepared on [date when it was first published].
-It was last reviewed on [date when it was last reviewed].
+This statement was prepared on 29 March 2023.

-This website was last tested on [date].
-The test was carried out by the Defence Service Manual team.